vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 Note:

 - As mentioned above, closeout should happen as per regular trader account (with the addition of cancelling the liquidity provision and the associated LP rewards & fees consequences).
-So, if after cancelling all open orders (both manually maintained and the ones created automatically as part of liqudity provision commitment) the party can afford to keep the open positions sufficiently collateralised they should be left open, otherwise the positions should get liquidated.
+So, if after cancelling all open orders (both manually maintained and the ones created automatically as part of liquidity provision commitment) the party can afford to keep the open positions sufficiently collateralised they should be left open, otherwise the positions should get liquidated.
 - Bond account balance should never get directly confiscated.
 It should only be used to cover margin shortfalls with appropriate penalty applied each time it's done.
 Once the funds are in margin account they should be treated as per normal rules involving that account.

 ### Bond account top up by collateral search